Dannymx/beers-demo/README.md

 # Beers demo
-I made this JAMstack demo to show different tools and frameworks working together.
+I made this small demo to show different tools and frameworks working together.

 The stack and tools mainly used here are: